fab2s/SoUuid/README.md

 $timeMicroSec = $timeParts[1] . substr($timeParts[0], 2, 6); // 1517993957306938
 ```

-So my current thinking is that, in addition to not being such a XOR myself, this is probably still a good initial stand, because in situations where huge amounts of UUIDs are to be generated, you would need to use identifiers anyway, which was already made easier.
-And This room could later be used to extend and version the `SoUuid` format (please be my `1337` ^^).
+So my current thinking is that, in addition to not being such a XOR myself, this is probably a good initial stand.
+Because in situations where huge amounts of UUIDs are to be generated, you need to properly use identifiers anyway, and this was already made easier.
+This room could also be used later to extend and version the `SoUuid` format (please be my `1337` ^^).

 Ultimately, you can use `random_bytes(6)` as default identifier if you do not want to generate identifiers and still want to get the whole 9 bytes of entropy protecting each micro second and lower the collision probability to the pretty insane value of one out of 2^72 = 4 722 366 482 869 645 213 696 for UUIDs generated within the same micro-second.